 Thus, there was never much suspense in Star Trek, for we trusted that nothing would ever really change.
 Everybody’s favorite crew members would be back at their stations in the next episode.
 Meanwhile, in Star Wars and in The Lord of the Rings, people might die in their struggles.
 (This is why Star Trek II is, far and away, the favorite episode of the franchise: The characters paid a terrible price at the end.
 We lost Spock.
 But then, we sure got him back in a hurry.)

 Anyway… all of this to say I’ve never been terribly interested in Star Trek.
 When the Next Generation television series took Star Trek to a more impressive level of drama and effects than I’d encountered before, I began to sit up and take notice.
 The scripts were skillfully imagined, and the cast held me attention.
 But the easy pattern of conflict and convenient resolution still failed to inspire me.

 Director J. J. Abrams has done it: He’s made me a Trekkie.

-Abrams’ new Star Trek is just as “fun and watchable” as The Onion’s brilliant spoof video reported this week.
+Abrams’s new Star Trek is just as “fun and watchable” as The Onion’s brilliant spoof video reported this week.
 It’s better than that, in fact.
-Like his hit television series Lost, Abrams’ movie has a fresh, energetic cast with explosive chemistry.
+Like his hit television series Lost, Abrams’s movie has a fresh, energetic cast with explosive chemistry.
 The movie is visually dazzling.
 The soundtrack, by Michael Giacchino, is fantastic.
 And best of all, it has a brilliant and efficient screenplay.

 Not profound, but brilliant and efficient.
 Star Trek at its best was always about interesting social, political, or scientific questions.
 This film isn’t about any of those things.
 It’s about establishing a cast of characters to prepare us for all of the conflicts that await us in the sequels.
 (Thus the tagline: “The Future Begins.”
 And the movie does this very, very well.